-For quicker tests with easier recording of results, TecQuipment can supply the optional Versatile Data Acquisition System (VDAS®).
-This gives accurate real-time data capture, monitoring and display, calculation and charting of all the important readings on a computer.
+For quicker tests with easier recording of results, the steam turbine comes with TecQuipment’s Versatile Data Acquisition System (VDAS®) Onboard.
+The software is free to download from TecQuipment’s website.
+This system provides accurate real-time data capture, monitoring and display, calculation and charting of all the important readings on a computer.